PG&E Power Outages: Bay Area braces for another round of shutoffs

 Santa Cruz Mountains brace for double power outage

 Many residents across the Santa Cruz Mountains were still without power on Monday night.
-Meanwhile, PG&E announced the third round of outages this month, would hit on Tuesday.
+Meanwhile, PG&E announced the next round of outages this month, would hit on Tuesday.

 "I think it's just going to go right into the next one," Ben Lomond resident Lynn Swartz told ABC7 News.